-Some time ago, it was mentioned to me that I may like to read St. Teresa of Avila’s autobiographical book, The Book of My Life.
+Some years ago, it was mentioned to me that I may like to read St. Teresa of Avila’s autobiographical book, The Book of My Life.
 I ordered the book and forgot about it.
 I knew almost nothing about St. Teresa, at that time, not even that she was a Carmelite nun.
 St. Teresa is an esteemed Catholic mystic and contemplative of the 16th century.
 Just before I received the book, I had the following dream:

 After a certain sequence of events, I went to live in an enclosed Carmelite Order.
 I saw no one for fifteen years except the other nuns.
 I was cared for simply and spent all my time in prayer.
-(Later on, I realized that this was in line with St. Teresa’s own preference for monastic life.)
+(Later on, I realised that this was in line with St. Teresa’s preference for monastic life.)
 It was extremely enjoyable and I became less and less mortal and more and more ethereal.
 It was a complete and utter pleasure.
 The feeling in the monastery was exquisitely beautiful.

 After the fifteen years, it was time to go and see someone in the world.
 I watched myself doing this.
-However, by this time my body was not very visible so I wore long, flowing garments to cover it.
+However, by this time, my body was not very visible so I wore long, flowing garments to cover it.
 I had a large glow around me – very light and beautifully luminescent.
 It radiated about two feet from my body.
 I wore a cloak over my head which seemed to bring the glow next to me so that no one noticed it.
 I no longer needed to walk but could glide over the surface of the path.

 I found talking very burdensome, as I normally communicated telepathically.
 However, I had to talk to a few people in order to get to the person I needed to see.
-At one point there was a problem, as those people wanted to know my name.
+At one point, there was a problem, as those people wanted to know my name.
 I did not want to tell them my name and so I told them telepathically, “You are now happy to let me see the person I want to see and will ask no further questions.”
-This they did instantly, although they knew not why.
+This, they did instantly, although, they knew not why.
 When I got to the person I wished to see, there was an instant recognition and all was well.
-Then the dream was over.

 St. Teresa was a saint of visions.
 She was well known for her mystical experiences or favours from God as she called them.
 Although mystical experiences are favours in that they are gifts, God has no favourites and we are all loved equally.
 The overriding spiritual intention of Life is for everyone to fulfil their potential, find their peace, and feel the happiness of being a unique and deeply valued soul.
 To seek spiritual experiences is a spiritually deceptive exercise.
 It is the ego which wishes to be special and have proof thereof by unusual experiences.
 Uplifting experiences are a pleasure and joy.
 However, it is the daily seeking of peace and the moment by moment practice of love, surrender, and courage which carries true spiritual weight.
 Such is the nature of the spiritual path.
 The path is not paved with unusual experiences.
 It is paved with consistent, conscious mental and spiritual alertness and goodness in our heart.
 It is this practice which will bring us our goal of true happiness.

 This article is from Love’s Longing